Nicotine withdrawal: Causes

-Various causes have been proposed to explain the causes of nicotine withdrawal.
+Various factors have been proposed to account for nicotine withdrawal.
 Nicotine binds to nicotinic receptors in the brain that, in turn, cause an increase in dopamine.
 Dopamine is the major chemical that stimulates reward centers in the brain.
 The brain recruits an opposing force to dampen the effects of nicotine and this causes tolerance (the reduction in the effect of nicotine).
 The onset of this opposing force and the fact that the brain becomes used to and dependent on nicotine to function normally is known as physical dependence.
 When nicotine intake is decreased, the brain's opposing force is now unopposed and this causes withdrawal symptoms.
 It also appears that opiate, serotonergic, glutamic, cannabinoid, and corticotrophin receptors may play a role in nicotine withdrawal.
 In addition, smoking becomes conditioned to environmental cues that can then prompt withdrawal symptoms.
 In the brain, the dorsal striatum may be associated with physical (motor) but not affective withdrawal sign.

 Treatment

 Gradually reducing nicotine intake causes less withdrawal than abruptly stopping.
 Another way to reduce nicotine withdrawal symptoms is to provide the body with an alternative source of nicotine (nicotine replacement therapy) for a temporary period and then taper this new nicotine intake.
-Other medication used for quitting smoking include bupropion, varenicline, cytisine, nortriptyline, and clonidine and psychedelics.
-Treatments other than medication, such as increased exercise, can also reduce nicotine withdrawal.
+Other medication used for quitting smoking include bupropion, varenicline, cytisine, nortriptyline, and clonidine.
+Treatments other than medication, such as increased exercise, can also reduce nicotine withdrawal symptoms.
 Many behavior changes such as avoiding situations where one usually smoked, planning ahead to deal with temptations, and seeking the support of friends and family are effective in helping people quit smoking, but whether this is due to reduced withdrawal is unclear.